little-Dave/Mod2_eventFlare/README.md

 To run the app, just type `rails s` into your command line (from the app's directory, of course) and hit return.
 You should be up and running!

--The app does have a test suite--if you plan on running it, you'll need to install Rspec with `rails g rspec:install` Once installed, simply type `rspec` into the command line and hit return--this should run the suite.
+- The app does have a test suite--if you plan on running it, you'll need to install Rspec with `rails g rspec:install` Once installed, simply type `rspec` into the command line and hit return--this should run the suite.